Honky Cat

-John has performed this song numerous times in the 50 years since its release.
+John has performed this song numerous times in the 50+ years since its release.
 A live version of the song was released on the Here side of the Here and There live set in 1976 (and its expanded CD version in 1995), and a solo piano version appeared on the EltonJohn.com Live in Madison Square Garden Vol. 1 limited edition CD, recorded in October 1999 during his 1999 solo tour.

 Reception

+Record World said that the "sparkling mix and funky backbeat suit Elton's slidy vocal down to the ground."
+Cash Box said "Faster than a speeding 'Rocket Man,' and more powerful for the rinky-tink fun of it all, this track from [John's] #1 LP should be his biggest ever."
 Winston Cook-Wilson of Spin called it John's "most underrated" single.

 In 2018, Dave Simpson of The Guardian ranked the song No. 48 on his list of the 50 greatest Elton John songs.
 The following year, Justin Kirkland of Esquire ranked the song No. 27 on his list of the 30 best Elton John songs, calling it a "funky, horn-laden hit" and writing that "it's hard to compare the odd mix of electric piano and wheezing saxophone to any other single in Elton's songbook."

+The song was also featured on the soundtrack to the 1998 movie Sliding Doors.